turingschool/portfolios/students/1806-front/tim-garrity/template.md

-# (Your Name) - (M1/M2/M3/M4) Portfolio
+# Tim Garrity - M3 Portfolio

 ## Areas of Emphasis

 This module I set out to find a passion in programming.
 Coming into the program I knew explicitly that I wanted to do this in order to be financially successful and free of those nagging worries.

 I am grateful to say that I have found a passion in solving complex logical and mathematical problems.
 When I encounter these within a project I have fun.
-The work is stimulating for my mind and lets me focus on more constructive problems instead of my mind wondering.
+The work is stimulating and lets me focus on more constructive problems instead of my mind wondering.

 ## Rubric Scores